Skip to content

 Enjoying Bouillon Julian

 One standout spot is Bouillon Pigalle.
-At this hot spot you can savor mouthwatering steak frites or a classic plate of escargot while soaking in the lively ambiance.
+At this hot spot, you can savor mouthwatering steak frites or a classic plate of escargot while soaking in the lively ambiance.
 Plus, with its earlier opening hours, you can enjoy a delicious meal at a more kid-friendly time, avoiding the late-night rush typical of many Parisian restaurants.
 While Bouillon Julien boasts a stunning dining room, our experience found the food lacking compared to Bouillon Pigalle.

 Chez Hanna: Middle Eastern Favorites in Le Marais